dispink/WASA-faciesXRF/README.md

 8. Twelve elements (Si, S, Cl, K, Ca, Ti, Fe, Br, Rb, Sr, Zr, Ba) are selected by `select_element.ipynb`.
 9. The labels of facies are digitalized and built as an array.
 There are several versions of the labels along the time I tried ML.
 They are simplified and arranged together in `build_labels.ipynb`.
 10. The elemental intensities of XRF is focused first.
 The rolling trick to capture the composite characteristic of facies is applied in `ML_element_01.ipynb`.
+11. Logistic regression classifier is applied to the rolled elemental data.
+The attepmts with and without PCA as a transformation is tested.
+The gridsearch results are visualized.
+The workflow and some problems are addressed in `ML_element_02.ipynb`. `grid_lr.py`, `split.py`, and `submit_lr.sh` are used for this step.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 If you're a newby student want to work on large geochemical and sedimentary dataset, you might find something interesting in this project.
 If you're a experienced data scientist, you might find immature way of analyzing in this project.
 After all, I'm willing to share my experience to you.